FYS9620 – An Introduction to Plasma Physics

 Schedule, syllabus and examination date

-Basic principles of waves in plasma.
-Stability analysis of the equilibrium solutions of the equations.
-Nonlinear wave-forms for weakly as well as strongly dispersive waves.
-Examples are taken from phenomena in the ionosphere and magnetosphere.
+The course covers basic principles on plasmas, waves in plasma, stability analysis of the equilibrium solutions of the equations.
+Examples are taken from the phenomena in the Earth’s ionosphere and magnetosphere.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.